 Joint Research Projects

 1. IMPART: IMproving Phenotypic Antimicrobial Resistance Testing

-This project contains four work packages supporting different aspects in the development and harmonization of phenotypic methods for detection of antimicrobial resistant bacteria and susceptibility testing:
+IMPART supports the development and harmonization of phenotypic methods for detection of antimicrobial resistant bacteria and susceptibility testing:

 - Selective isolation and detection of colistin resistant Enterobacteriaceae

 - Selective isolation and detection of carbapenemase resistant Enterobacteriaceae

 - Setting epidemiological cut-off values (ECOFFs) for veterinary pathogens

 Kees Veldman from WBVR is the project manager.